JRC1995/Abstractive-Summarization/README.md

 isn't too interesting.
 I wanted to check what kind of words (other than eos and pads) the model learns to produce in the early iterations.

 Which is why I am doing what I am doing.
+Ideally, my past implemention waould be better.

 As I said before, I will run it for only a few early iterations.
 So, it's not likely to see any great predicted summaries here.